AllStarLink/ASL3-Manual/docs/user-guide/externalapps.md

 ## Authenticating Connections to AllStarLink
 There are generally three ways to authenticate when connecting to an AllStarLink node:

-1. DNS based authentication.
-When nodes come online, they register themselves with the ASL DNS system.
-When one node A requests to connect to node B, node B will query DNS for the details about node A. If the details match, node A is considered authenticated and trusted to connect.
-This uses the `[radio-secure]` context in `extensions.conf` to process the connection.
+1. Registration based authentication.
+When nodes come online, they attempt to register themselves with the ASL Registration system.
+The registration request uses either HTTP or IAX, and the registration server validates the node credentials and saves the current IP address of the node.
+Other nodes query the registration database using DNS queries or look at the node information from a downloaded copy of the nodes database to find the IP address and port to connect to the desired target node.
+When a connection is initiated to a target node, the target node uses the `[radio-secure]` context in `extensions.conf` to process the incoming connection.

 2. IAX local authentication.
 In this scheme, an IAX client presents a username and password that must match credentials that are configured *on the remote node* in the ASL config files (`iax.conf` or `custom/iax.conf`).
 If the credentials match, the client is authenticated and may connect.
 This often uses `[iaxrpt]` and/or `[iax-client]` in `extensions.conf` to process the connection.
 See the [Node Configuration](#node-configuration) section below for how to configure a node.